julzaza/wildwitchherbs/_pages/home-protection-herbal-rituals-guide.md

 It is about doing **the right thing, in the right place, at the right time**.

-Once that is understood, the work becomes **simpler, and far more effective**.
+Once that is understood, the work becomes simpler, and far more effective.

 ---